ejw-lib/git-guide/github-class-instructions.md

 This is a non-recoverable process.
 So only do this if you have a practice repo and are sure you want to get rid of it.

+1. Before renaming the repo, make sure that the local repository has had all updates pushed to it.
 1. Go to your repo on GitHub
 1. There is a black menu bar at the top and under it is a gray menu bar that starts with `<Code>`, ....
 Go to the menu option in the gray bar that says `Settings`.
 1. To rename a repo, change the name in this location.
+1. Copy the new https link (remote url) of the repo that ends with `.git`.
+In a terminal located at the repo folder, update the remote url path with `git remote set-url origin <remote_url>`.
+This completes the renaming process.
 1. At the bottom of the page in the `Danger Zone` section, there is a `Delete this repository` button.
 Last warning, this can not be undone.
 1. Select `Delete` and follow the instructions.
 </details>